CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database-unsubscribe.md

-# REST API: setting unsubscribe behaviour
+# REST API: PUT database unsubscribe

 For every database, you can set the unsubscribe algorithm separately.
 When Copernica’s servers receive an unsubscription the unsubscribe behaviour determines what happens with the profile: should it be edited or removed?

 To set this algorithm using an API call, make an HTTP PUT request to the following URL: